NHPG Bylaws

 3. 2.
 Dues

-Dues or change in dues shall be proposed by the Board of Directors but must be voted upon by the General Membership for acceptance at the Annual Meeting.
+Dues or changes in dues shall be proposed by the Board of Directors but must be voted upon by the General Membership for acceptance at the Annual Meeting.

 ARTICLE IV - BOARD OF DIRECTORS